South Mountain School of Horsemanship

 If you are more than 15 minutes late to a lesson you will not be riding that day.
 If it is a private lesson you will be focusing on ground work techniques.
 If you are late for a group lesson you may watch the lesson either from the viewing area or in the arena with Cassandra.
 Ground work and auditing lessons are VERY beneficial – if you know you will be late please still come to your lesson.
 You can learn so much from the ground!

 Lessons are held rain or shine unless you are otherwise notified.
 Tack room lessons will be held in the event of dangerous riding conditions (high wind, rain, lightning, etc).
 For the safety of our horses lessons will be cancelled if the forecast calls for 110+ temperatures.

 South Mountain School of Horsemanship, LLC reserves the right to refuse service to anyone at anytime.
 While it is not possible to list every circumstance in advance, some examples of reasons for refusing service include: incorrect attire, inappropriate or abusive behavior toward horses, staff, or students, disregard for the rules, regulations, policies and procedures whether written or oral, late arrival for lessons, weight exceeding the horse's ability to carry, excessive anxiety, or a language barrier sufficient enough to be a safety concern.

 The policies below are designed to help us keep our program running smoothly and to maintain a predictable schedule for the comfort and well-being of our horses.
 Due to the high volume of clients and lessons, the policies below are strictly enforced.
-Please understand that while you may be managing your or your child's lesson schedule we have 35+ clients at any given time and horses to care for.
+Please understand that while you may be managing your lesson schedule we have 35+ clients at any given time and horses to care for.
 In fairness to everyone, there are no exceptions to these policies.
 Thank you for understanding.

 Copyright © South Mountain School of Horsemanship, LLC.
 All Rights Reserved